Soulphur0/ElytraAeronautics/README.md

 # More insight into the mod

 ## Elytra flying
-First of all, let me clarify some terms used in the following explanation:
-- "Flight speed" refers to elytra flight/glide speed.
-- "Cruise speed" refers to flight speed at a constant 0° angle to the ground.

 ![flyingme](https://media.discordapp.net/attachments/754495868861677628/927264908012302367/best2.png?width=1618&height=910)

 If you are like me, a player who likes to explore the world, and travel very far away from the spawn to find unique generation and breathtaking landscapes to build your base and farms around, you might end up with your buildings spreaded across a 30,000-block-wide world.